ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 Then, you can create additional user stories.

-> This strongly correlates to test-driven development (TDD), which you will learn about this afternoon.

 **You just created some tentative user stories for a duck.** That is: you defined what a user should experience in your creation in order for it to be considered a "complete" duck.

 The convention that developers like to follow for user stories looks like this example of a Facebook user story...